mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-github-registry.md

 Since [Anthos Config Management 1.13.0](https://cloud.google.com/anthos-config-management/docs/release-notes#September_15_2022), Config Sync supports syncing Helm charts from private OCI registries.
 To learn more, see [Sync Helm charts from Artifact Registry](https://cloud.google.com/anthos-config-management/docs/how-to/sync-helm-charts-from-artifact-registry).

+You can learn more about this announcement here: [Deploy OCI artifacts and Helm charts the GitOps way with Config Sync](https://cloud.google.com/blog/products/containers-kubernetes/gitops-with-oci-artifacts-and-config-sync).

+[In another article]({{< ref "/posts/2022/09/ci-gitops-helm-github-actions-google-registry.md" >}}), we saw how you can package and push an Helm chart to **Google Artifact Registry with GitHub actions (using Workload Identity Federation)**, and then how you can deploy an Helm chart with Config Sync (using Workload Identity).

 In this article, we will show how you can package and push an Helm chart to **GitHub Container Registry with GitHub actions (using PAT token)**, and then how you can deploy an Helm chart with Config Sync.

 ![Workflow overview.](https://github.com/mathieu-benoit/my-images/raw/main/ci-gitops-helm-github-actions-github-registry.png)